Tensions in the Wilderness

 For Pharaoh, it was straw so they could make their daily quota of bricks (how much more does the text need to sound like our experience, with our own daily quotas of “bricks”?).
 But for Yahweh, the people are scattered to look for bread, something for their own good, not for the glory of Pharaoh and his ostentatious building programs.

 In our fatigue and stress, our anxiety and anger, our greed and hostilities, are we showing signs of our own tensions in the wilderness?
-Janzen, like most commentators, wonders whether we're serving God or working for Pharaoh.
+As a beautiful Jewish prayer says, “Days pass and years vanish, and we walk sightless among miracles.”
+One might say that we “work” sightless among miracles, too.
+Janzen wonders whether we Christians today need to ask ourselves who it is that we really serve, God or Pharaoh.
 Good question.
-What does it say about human nature today when even people who consider themselves "free" apparently need a law to make them rest?
+What does it say about human nature today when even people who consider themselves “free” apparently need a law to make them rest?

-Michael Harris' book, The End of Absence: Reclaiming What We've Lost in a World of Constant Connection, reminded me of this question and this need.
-Ironically, many people are in a wilderness of too much rather than too little--and not just too much food and too many other necessities and luxuries as well, but too many electronic screens, too many emails, too many social media calling to us...distracting us from ourselves, in a sense, hindering our ability to be still, to be quiet, to be open to God.
+In his book, The End of Absence: Reclaiming What We’ve Lost in a World of Constant Connection, Michael Harris reminds me of this text and our human need.
+Ironically, many people are in a wilderness of too much rather than too little–and not just of food and other necessities (and luxuries, too) but of too many electronic screens, Harris writes: too many emails, too much entertainment, too many social media calling to us…distracting us from ourselves, in a sense, hindering our ability to be still, to be quiet, to be open to God.
 Do you agree?

 Would it make a difference?